PSEAH Initiative Uganda

 Vision

-A world where every child and vulnerable person is protected from exploitation, abuse, and harassment, and lives in dignity and safety.
+A world where every child and vulnerable person is protected from exploitation, abuse and harassment, educated and skilled, and lives in dignity and safety.

 Mission

-To prevent sexual exploitation, abuse, and harassment by empowering communities, supporting survivors, and promoting safeguarding practices.
+To educate and skill, prevent sexual exploitation, abuse, and harassment by empowering communities, supporting survivors, and promoting safeguarding practices.

 Our Values